 4. Leg Cramps

-Leg cramps are usually caused by low electrolyte levels, and low magnesium levels in particular.
+Leg cramps are usually caused by low electrolyte levels, and low sodium or magnesium levels in particular.
 So make sure to drink enough water and eat food that’s high in magnesium, such as avocados, dark chocolate, Brazil nuts or chia seeds.

+I recommend taking a few days to transition to a ketogenic diet to give your GI system a chance to adapt.
 Also, don’t forget to drink plenty of water and to get enough salt.

 6. Keto Breath